Copy to clipboard

 If you haven't already requested that BGP be added to your account you'll need to get that sorted before continuing with this guide - see more info about getting started here.

 Navigate over to IPs & Networks in your BGP enabled project and click on Manage Block for the IPv4 block in the data center location that corresponds with your server deployment.
-Choose an available IP that will act as your broadcast IP.
-In this guide, we'll be using 10.99.200.138.
+Choose an available IP or subnet that you wish to advertise from your server.
+In this guide, we'll be using 10.99.200.138/32.

 Update Network Interface¶